skip to main content

 We're always working to offer East Side Union High School District students healthier and tastier choices.
 The daily menu has a wide variety of choices including alternate protein choices and fresh fruits and vegetables.

 School meals are a great value and a huge convenience for busy families too!
-Meals can be paid for by cash or check in the cafeteria.

 We look forward to welcoming and serving your student in the cafeteria this year.